ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.22.0 (24-May-2021) =
+* [New](https://wordpress.org/support/topic/display-results-from-specific-post-types/): Choose the exact post types to include in "The Pool"
+* [New](https://wordpress.org/support/topic/is-it-possible-to-use-different-styles-of-yarpp-in-every-post/): Ability to specify built-in YARPP templates in the YARPP shortcode.
+You may use more than one YARPP shortcode in a given post or template and each can have a different templates specified.
+For example:
+    + `[yarpp template="yarpp-template-simple"]` // where `yarpp-template-simple.php` is the file name of the custom YARPP template in your active theme folder
+    + `[yarpp template="list"]` // built-in "List" template
+    + `[yarpp template="thumbnails"]` // built-in "Thumbnails" template
+* Enhancement: YARPP Automatic Placement, YARPP Shortcode, YARPP Block, YARPP Widget and RSS output are all now wrapped in a `div` with classes `yarpp`, `yarpp-related` and `yarpp-template-TEMPLATE-NAME` to facilitate easier CSS customizations
+* Enhancement: All admin CSS is now minified

 = 5.21.0 (14-May-2021) =
 * Bugfix: Disable "Edit as HTML" for YARPP Block
 * Bugfix ([1](https://wordpress.org/support/topic/template-does-not-change-ver-5-20-0/)|[2](https://wordpress.org/support/topic/custom-template-not-showing-since-v5-10-2/)): Fixes issue with the correct template not being applied